Pinterest Power: Show Your Gloss

 2. Pinterest dominates tablets.
 It gets almost half of the shares on iPads, almost 3x the rate of Facebook and Twitter.
 This makes sense since tablets are for couch surfing and commerce.
 If your audience consists of tablet users, you must be on Pinterest.

 3. Pinterest is an evening delight.
 Pinterest is for me-time.
 It’s in the evening after work.
 It’s not something people check on their smartphone at work or on-the-go.
+(Note: This trend continues to be true for Pinterest in 2014.)

 3 Pinterest tips to power your marketing